saravanan12153/course-notes/week3/day4/assignment/README.md

 # Week 3 Lab: Surf and Paddle

 ## Description
 As a developer on the web, you will sometimes be tasked with creating an html page simply from an image file.
-In this assignment, you&#x27;ll be taking an image and turning it into a functioning website.
+In this assignment, you&#x27;ll be taking an image and turning it into a functional website.

 ## Objectives

 ### Learning Objectives

 After completing this assignment, you should…

-Upon completion of this assignment, you should:

 * Understand the proper use and function of html tags.
 * Understand and able to leverage the many css properties to style content.